The Skatebirds: Opening and closing credits

 The opening credits for the original one-hour version with voice-over narration by the show's recording director Wally Burr:

 It's Skatebird time and here come The Skatebirds –SKATEBIRDS (C) 1977 HANNA BARBERA PRODUCTIONS INC.- Knock-Knock, Scooter, Satchel and Scat Cat.
 Then, The Robonic Stooges, plus the spine-tingling suspense-filled excitement of Mystery Island, and the doggone it daffy doings of those dog detectives, Woofer & Whimper, and more...the unbelievable adventures of an unbelievable motorcycle, Wonder Wheels.
 For all-out fun, it's Satch, Knock-Knock, Scooter and Scat Cat...and for suspense, mystery and adventure, it's The Skatebirds Show!

-The opening credits for the syndicated half-hour version with voice-over narration by Ronnie Schell:
+The opening credits for the half-hour version with voice-over narration by Ronnie Schell:

 It's Skatebird time starring Knock-Knock, Satchel and Scooter, those featheared clowns of fantasy.
 Along with Willie the Wheeler and the superhero cycle known as Wonder Wheels, as well as those three mechanical marbles, The Robonic Stooges.
 One big collection of wild, wacky and wonderful characters...The Skatebirds!

 The music featured in the closing credits is the CB Bears theme which was also later used as the ending credits for Captain Caveman and the Teen Angels.